AaronBachmann/GUI_Python/README.md

 Python projects that are used to explore GUI programming.

-## Digital Clock with Built in Timer in Python
+## Digital Clock with Timer in Python

+You will need to import Tkinter
 This is a simple digital clock with a calendar and built in timer.
 It was built in Python 3.
 You will need to install playsound or similar module. (**pip install playsound**)
 I used a Star Trek TNG sound effect for the timer: https://www.trekcore.com/audio/